rkk5603/BMMB852_Kelly/Week9/README.md

 head -11 design.csv > design.csv
 ```

-### Create a Makefile that can produce multiple BAM alignment files from an SRR named after the sample name
-The align.mk Makefile will take an SRR and sample name, align the run to the reference genome, and generate a BAM file.
+### The Makefile will take an SRR and sample name, align the run to a reference genome, and generate a BAM file.

 Included targets:
 - fetch: Obtains the genome and displays some summary stats